-Should I clear cache memory?
-Clearing cache in Android phone is something you should consider.
+Should I clear the cache memory on my Android phone?
+This is a question many of our readers have wondered and it’s something you should consider.
 Read on to know more.

 Clearing cache in Android phone